DasLab/big_library_design/README.md

 - A sequence of interest
 - Optionally padding regions to make the length of the library uniform

 Below we will focus on each of these features and the design decisions that can be made.
-Please note, the defaults are set to be generally applicable so not all options need to be set explictly by the user.
+Please note, the defaults are set to be generally applicable so not all options need to be set explicitly by the user.

 ### Sequences of interest

 There are many potential types of sequence sets that can be interesting to study.
-Below is the list of currently implemented options, please submit a issue for any desired features.
+Below is the list of currently implemented options, please submit a [issue](https://github.com/DasLab/big_library_design/issues) for any desired features.

 #### List of sequences

-You can come with a list of sequences already prepared, see [library preperation below](#creating-library-from-already-prepared-sequence-list).
+You can come with a list of sequences already prepared, see [library preparation below](#creating-library-from-already-prepared-sequence-list).

 #### Windows of long sequences